And say: “My Lord! Increase me in knowledge”. (Quran 20: 114)

 While it is important to make haste when seeking knowledge, one must not go overboard and should seek a middle path.
 It’s important to keep up with other responsibilities, like praying on time or holding down a job.

-When seeking knowledge, reverts must strike a balance that helps to maintain the various aspects of their lives while learning at the same time.
+When seeking knowledge, converts must strike a balance that helps to maintain the various aspects of their lives while learning at the same time.

-This can be achieved with careful scheduling and time management skills to ensure that your quest for knowledge continues on course, just like a boat navigating the murky waters of the tempestuous ocean.
+Careful scheduling and time management skills are keys for success.
+They ensure that your quest for knowledge continues on course; just like a boat navigating the murky waters of the tempestuous ocean.

 Remember, your reason for seeking knowledge is to please God and draw nearer to Him.
 It’s not a race to be won or a competition with someone else.